UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 Name your repository `un-report` and then click `Create Repository`.

+> ## Important options
+>
-Note: Since this repository will be connected to a local repository, it needs to be empty.
-Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add .gitignore" and "Add a license."
-See the "GitHub License and README files" exercise below for a full explanation of why the repository needs to be empty.
+> Since this repository will be connected to a local repository, it needs to be empty.
+Leave
+> "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add
+> .gitignore" and "Add a license."
+See the "GitHub License and README files" exercise below for a full
+> explanation of why the repository needs to be empty.
+{: .checklist}

-Note: in the screenshots below, the Owner is 'mkuzak' and the Repository name is 'planets'.
+In the screenshots below, the Owner is 'mkuzak' and the Repository name is 'planets'.
 You should instead see your own username for the Owner and you should name the repository `un-report`.